 Lunch is a very important part of your child’s day.
-We include the following in our menu each day.
-For parents bringing their child food we ask and encourage healthy, nutritious, easily manageable lunches for your child.
+We ask and encourage healthy, nutritious, easily manageable lunches for your child.
 Some foods choices to consider when preparing lunch for your child include.

 Unfortunately, due to health regulations we cannot heat up lunches so please put items that you wish to be warm in a thermos container.
-We strive to keep our program a low sugar; healthy environment so would prefer that you don’t send items such as cake, cookies, candy, soda pop, and fruit punch etc. Infants and Toddlers should bring formula or milk that is already prepared and in labeled bottles or cup.
+We strive to keep our program a low sugar; healthy environment so would prefer that you don’t send items such as cake, cookies, candy, soda pop, and fruit punch etc. Infants and Toddlers should bring formula that is premeasured powder and water, or milk that is prepared and in labeled bottles or cup.

 Please keep in mind the following food preparation suggestions while planning your child’s meals: To avoid choking hazards please cut:

 Please do not send any items that contain nuts or that are made in facilities where they may come into contact with nuts.

 Please notify staff of any specific dietary restrictions, allergies and/or food preferences in addition to any intolerance’s related to your cultural background, in order for us to arrange the appropriate snack and general food safety

 Each program will on occasion have a show and tell day that allows children to bring items they would like to share with their classmates.
 We encourage children to bring an item from nature, something they have made, a special souvenir from a trip, or their favourite nonfiction book.
 The bringing of toys is discouraged as they often get lost or broken.

 Items that are unclaimed or lost will be listed or placed by the entrance to the classroom.
 Any unclaimed items at the end of the month will go to charity.